jerrraa/JAVA-MP3player/README.md

  Welcome!
-This is a MP3 audio player developed in JAVA.
+This is a MP3 player developed in JAVA.
 It's a small software with simple functions and a straight forward design.
 It allows you to select multiple MP3. files and skip or forward while you play the songs you desire.

  How to clone this respository: